LeonardoVidolin/Proj02-Kafka-stock-market/README.md

 ## Technology Stack

-Programming Language: Python
+- Programming Language: Python
 Amazon Web Services (AWS):
-S3 (Simple Storage Service): For storing the processed data.
+- S3 (Simple Storage Service): For storing the processed data.
-Athena: For querying the data stored in S3.
+- Athena: For querying the data stored in S3.
-Glue Crawler: For cataloging the data in S3.
+- Glue Crawler: For cataloging the data in S3.
-Glue Catalog: To maintain the metadata of the data stored in S3.
+- Glue Catalog: To maintain the metadata of the data stored in S3.
-EC2: For hosting the Kafka broker and other necessary components.
+- EC2: For hosting the Kafka broker and other necessary components.
-Apache Kafka: For real-time data streaming and ingestion.
+- Apache Kafka: For real-time data streaming and ingestion.

+## Steps

+Process

+Set up a Kafka server on an EC2 instance:

+- Launch a free t2.micro AWS instance and connect to it using SSH.
+- Download Kafka and Java on the instance.
+- Access the EC2 instance from outside the network using the public IPv4 address listed in the AWS instance details.
+- Start the Zookeeper and Kafka servers, each in a separate terminal.
+- Add inbound security rules to allow connections.
+- Create a topic and run the producer in another terminal.
+- Start the consumer in a separate terminal.

+I used a .csv  sample file with stock market data to simulate the incoming data on Kfaka.

 ## Objective